-Pets are welcome at camping site if leashed.
-We have a "No Pet" policy for all of our cabin sites that applies to the cabin camper and cabin visitors.
+Pets are welcome at all RV and tent sites if leashed.
+We have a "No Pet" policy for all of our cabin sites - that applies to cabin campers and cabin visitors.
 Pets are not to be left unattended any time.
-Please ask about our dog walking service or near by kennel facilities as options for your pets while you are touring.
-Please make sure to clean up after your pets!
-Pets are not permitted in the pool area, buildings, or on the playground.
+Please ask about our near by kennel facilities as options for your pets while you are touring.
+Make sure to clean up after your pets!
+Pets are not permitted in the pool area, buildings or on the playground.

-Check-in for all sites is 2:00 PM.
-Check-In for cabins is 3:00 PM.
+Check-in for RV and tent sites is 2:00 PM.
+Check-in for cabins is 3:00 PM.
 We cannot guarantee a site will be available until these check-in times.
-We recommend calling the office at 610 486-0447 prior to arriving at the campground before the check-in time.
-Check-out for campsites is 12:00 PM.
-Check-out for cabins, cottages and lodges is 11:00 AM.
-We CANNOT guarantee an early arrival or late check out, but if your site is available there is a $25 fee for an arrival prior to 1 PM for sites and 2:00 PM for cabins or a departure up to 4 PM.
-Any departure after 4 PM will be charged the full fee.
-You MUST check with the office to make arrangements for these options.
+Check-out for RV and tent sites is 12:00 PM.
+Check-out for cabins is 11:00 AM.
+We CANNOT guarantee an early arrival or late check out.
+Please call the office at (610) 486-0447 to make arrangements for these options.
 Thank you.

 Our quiet hours are 11:00 PM to 7:00 AM and are strictly enforced.

-The pool is open 10:00 AM until 9:00 PM.
+The pool is open 10:00 AM until 8:00 PM.
 A lifeguard is on duty at busy times.
 There are two lifeguard break times when the pool is closed at 12:00 PM to 12:30 PM and 6:00 PM until 6:30 PM.
 When a lifeguard is not on duty, the pool is open as "Swim at your Own Risk" during regular pool hours.

 When people come to our West Chester campground, we want them to engage in camping, participate in fun activities together, and relax.On the outside, Gary and Lori's careers were glamorous and ambitious.
 On the inside, the Levesque's were ready to leave the fast track of the corporate world, be their own boss, and raise their children without daycare.